 CHAMP is a German BMBF-funded geophysical minisatellite mission of GFZ (GeoForschungsZentrum), Potsdam, Germany, in cooperation with DLR (German Aerospace Center).
-The satellite was built by the German space industry with the intent to foster high-tech capabilities especially in the East-German space industry.
-The spacecraft prime contractor is DJO (Jena Optronic GmbH) in Jena, a daughter of DASA (now EADS Astrium GmbH).
+The satellite was built by the German space industry with the intent to foster high-tech capabilities, especially in the East German space industry.
+The spacecraft's prime contractor is DJO (Jena Optronic GmbH) in Jena, a daughter of DASA (now EADS Astrium GmbH).

 Note: A renaming of GFZ took place on June 17, 2008.
 The new name is: Helmholtz-Zentrum Potsdam GFZ German Research Center for Geosciences.
 1)